 Owning a business, especially a fledgling one, means you have to be a scrooge.
 You need to account for every cent you make and every dollar you spend.
 You should be exceptionally stringent about the latter.

-You should rationalize the number of employees you employ, the rental rates you pay on your office, and check the market frequently for better prices on raw materials for your products.
+You should rationalize the number of employees you employ, the rent you pay for your office, and check the market frequently for better prices on raw materials for your products.

 Carefully considering each expense item means that you prioritize what matters and postpone what doesn’t.